derringa/GFR-Telemetry-GUI/DEVLOG.md

 # GFR Telemetry GUI Changelog #
 ## Unfinished/Dysfunctional ##
-* Graph customization options including yyaxis, multiplot, custom x/time by y/time with interpolation.
-* Graph display options panel.

-## Next tasks ##
+## Tasks (By Priority) ##
-* Confirm with team what channels are needed to get steering wheel (STA), accel (APPS1/APPS2) and brake (BrkPres_Front).
-* Find graphics for steering wheel to apply to main window.
+* Find graphics for steering wheel to apply to main window, rotate paint event on time change.
-* Option to save and load current display preferences.
+* Track minimap using GPS data.
+* Convert unit measurements for data being displayed.
+* Customize plot line colors.
+* Drag and drop signals from main window list into graphs.

 ## Design Questions ##
 * Do we want to display yaw, roll, pitch, acceleration in x/y/z etc. visually?
-* Develope a track view.
-Do we need GPS for this?
-Can we extrapolate from other data?
-(AHRS channels)
+* GPS data not extrapolating as expected.
+Needed to develop track visualization.
 * If track can be displayed, how are we designating a starting location and determining lap time?
+* Previous DBC files did not specify group in provided field but in comment.
+Had to program to tokenize comment string.
+Change future DBC files?

 ## 11/21/2019 ##
 * First design on main window layout.